dragstoll/proSenectute_sw_assistant/README.md

 ![alt text](image-2.png)

 To do list:
+- Make gradio app usable from the web for testing purposes
 - Make sure that all documents in folder are being loaded and used for processing
 - create a button for clearing the input
+- make sure to print in a foldable window with all the chunks is has used for generation
+- alles auf Deutsch
+- Instruct RAG to reference to the document, page and text section that it refers to.

 - Define a template for the prompt: like "I am a new SW at Pro Senectute help me answer this question...
-- Instruct RAG to reference to the document, page and text section that it refers to.
-- Make gradio app usable from the web for testing purposes
+(Mateo)
-- Test the example questions and save the output
+- Test the example questions and save the output (Mateo)
-- Define a file for prompt_template for development
+- Define a file for prompt_template for development (Dragan)

+nice to have:
 - create a feature to be able to save the queries/prompts for further use
+- create a feature to load additional documents beside the available ones

 Open questions:
 - Hardware, Software, Solition requirements?